 Flume collects, aggregates and moves large sets of data from its origin and send it back to HDFS.
 It works as a fault tolerant mechanism.
 It helps in transmitting data from a source into a Hadoop environment.
 Flume enables its users in getting the data from multiple servers immediately into Hadoop.

 Ambari is an open source software of Apache software foundation.
 It makes Hadoop manageable.
-It consists of a software which is capable of provisioning, managing, and monitoring of Apache Hadoop clusters.
+It consists of software which is capable of provisioning, managing, and monitoring of Apache Hadoop clusters.
 Let's discuss each concept.